privet56/LaraBun/README.md

     ng test --watch
     npm run e2e

+    ng update --all --force                                     //update all dependencies of package.json

     npm install http-server -g									//local webserver for testing frontend http-server -p 8080											//start this command in the dist folder